Water contamination in Crestwood, Illinois: IDPH finds elevated cancer rate in Crestwood

 Michael Hawthorne wrote an article on March 3, 2010 in the Chicago Tribune and noted "The report's conclusions are a sharp contrast to statements made by some state officials after the disclosure of the tainted well.
-Last April, Doug Scott, director of the Illinois EPA, said "the public's health never was at risk" because the well water was diluted with treated Lake Michigan water.
+Last April, Doug Scott, director of the Illinois EPA, said, "the public's health never was at risk" because the well water was diluted with treated Lake Michigan water.
 That statement has been frequently repeated by Crestwood officials."

-In the March 5th SouthTown Star article, reporter Amy Lee interviewed water quality expert David De John who said "It's flat-out disturbing because, as they note in the report, they have not seen all these cases come to reality, we have not seen the end of these illnesses."
+In the March 5 SouthTown Star article, reporter Amy Lee interviewed water quality expert David De John who said, "It's flat-out disturbing because, as they note in the report, they have not seen all these cases come to reality, we have not seen the end of these illnesses."

 The IDPH report only considers cancer cases diagnosed up to the year 2006 and only those where the initial diagnosis was made while the patient resided in Crestwood.
 IDPH officials have given no reason why the study did not take cases into consideration from the last four years.

 The Health Department's report did state that "the extension of exposure until 2007 could suggest that some cancers associated with the exposure might have not yet occurred."

-A "Fact Sheet" issued by the IDPH accompanying the study released on March 5, 2010 said "cancer does not develop immediately after contact with a cancer-causing agent (carcinogen).
+A "fact sheet" issued by the IDPH accompanying the study released on March 5, 2010, said, "cancer does not develop immediately after contact with a cancer-causing agent (carcinogen).
 The time between the exposure to a carcinogen and medical diagnosis of cancer, called latency period, is often 10 to 20 years."

 Residents respond to IDPH study

-Frank Caldario, diagnosed with kidney cancer at thirty years old, commented to the Chicago Tribune "I can't help but wonder if what happened to me had something to do with the water," said Caldario, who doesn't smoke and has lived in Crestwood since 1993.
+Frank Caldario, diagnosed with kidney cancer at thirty years old, commented to the Chicago Tribune, "I can't help but wonder if what happened to me had something to do with the water."
+Caldario didn't smoke and had lived in Crestwood since 1993.

 "Of course there's a concern.
 If I said it wasn't in the back of my head, I'd be lying.
 You don't want to think something bad could happen from just drinking water", said Dominic Covone, 37, a resident of about six years.

 "This is what we've been asking for," said Steven Nelson, a Crestwood resident who helped organize a Facebook group to spread information about the contaminated well.
 "What's been missing is the hard data about any illnesses in the community."

 "We are dealing with a situation where we have known exposure," said Ken Runkle, a state health department toxicologist.
 "That means we can view these elevated cancer levels in a different light."